 To be able to tell if someone is using the romance scammer’s playbook on you, pay attention to the messages they send you.
 Are they overly sweet?
 Do they make you blush and your heart race?
 Are they simple little phrases that ask you about your day?
 Do they have a bunch of grammatical errors?
 If you answered yes to all of these, chances are the person you are talking to is a romance scammer copying and pasting the messages he is supposed to.

 In this heartbreaking story, we talked to Betty Jean who was going through a rough time after being scammed.
 She asked her friends and family for money and had sold her car and house to pay the romance scammer, thinking that it was true love and that he would buy her a nicer car and house.
 However, after she lost everything she started to realize that he was most likely a Nigerian romance scammer.

 For the last 3-4 months, she keeps trying to tell him how she knows he’s a romance scammer but denies it every single time, saying he still loves her.
 Because she sold her house to give the scammer money, she currently lives in a tent.
 She became super depressed because of this situation and has even tried to overdose.
 The doctors had to prescribe her anti-depressant medication.

 She met someone else online and has been able to video chat with him on a daily basis.
-She has told him about her past with being scammed, and he reassures her he would never do that to her.
+She has told him about her past of being scammed, and he reassures her he would never do that to her.
 He has not asked for money yet, and she doesn’t think he ever will.